 It is unknown at this time whether the plaintiffs plan to appeal this ruling to the U.S. Court of Appeals for the Third Circuit.

 For more information or to request an interview with a WLP attorney, contact Tara Murtha at firstname.lastname@example.org or 215.928.5762.

-The Women’s Law Project is the only public interest law center in Pennsylvania devoted to advancing the rights of women and girls.
+Founded in 1974, the Women’s Law Project is a public interest legal organization devoted to advancing and protecting the rights of women and girls.